CoderOneHQ/ultimate-volleyball/README.md

 - Please ensure you're using the latest release of Unity ML-Agents ([Release 18](https://github.com/Unity-Technologies/ml-agents#releases--documentation))
 - You can change the reward functions, training configuration, and environment.
 - Leave the observation input or action space unchanged.
-- Create a PR and add your model's `.onnx` file to the `Assets/Models` folder.
+- Create a PR and add your model's `.onnx` file to the `Submissions` folder.

 ## Questions and feedback
 This project is managed by the team at [Coder One](https://www.gocoder.one).
 Please join our [Discord](https://discord.gg/2Z695VGwyf) for any questions, discussions, and feedback.